 In most iPhones, whenever the lock screen is on and music is playing, the music widget can be found accessible on the lock screen.
 In some instances, this widget can be triggered by tapping the shaking the iPhone thus changing or altering the song.

-This occurrence can be misinterpreted as the iPhone starts playing music by itself issue, hence users should confirm whether the change in music or abrupt play is linked to their shaking the phone.
+This occurrence can be misinterpreted as the issue that iPhone starts playing music on its own, hence users should confirm whether the change in music or abrupt play is linked to their shaking the phone.

 Fix Four: Delete the App (Pandora)